lucyfoxxy/foxx.pet/README.md

-# faelis.art
+# foxx.pet

-Faelis.art is the codebase for the public portfolio and commission site of Faelis Paw Artistry.
+foxx.pet is the codebase for the public portfolio and commission site of Faelis Paw Artistry.
 The site is built with [Astro](https://astro.build) and ships two workspaces – a **dev** app for local iteration and a **prod** app that mirrors the production deployment.
 Shared helper scripts live in the repository root.

 ## Repository layout